garden-io/garden/docs/reference/module-types/kubernetes.md

   # The type of Kubernetes resource to sync files to.
   kind: Deployment

   # The name of the resource to sync to.
-If the module contains a single resource of the specified Kind, this can be
+If the action contains a single resource of the specified Kind, this can be
   # omitted.
   name: